swetland/os-workshop/docs/setup.md

 You will need a cross compiler (riscv32-elf-gcc), debugger (riscv-elf-gdb), and emulator (qemu-system-riscv32).

-If you already have these available and installed, simply edit `local.mk` to reflect how to invoke them:
+If you already have these available and installed, simply edit `local.mk` at the root of this project to reflect how to invoke them:
 ```
-XTOOLCHAIN := riscv32-elf-
+XTOOLCHAIN := /path/to/bin/riscv32-elf-
-QEMU := qemu-system-riscv32
+QEMU := /path/to/bin/qemu-system-riscv32
 ```

 Note that the toolchain path is a prefix, omitting `gcc` because the makefile will stick `gdb`, `objdump`, `ld`, etc on the end as needed.